AcademySoftwareFoundation/openvdb/CONTRIBUTING.md

   Contributor Licence
   Agreement](https://github.com/communitybridge/easycla/blob/master/docs/contribute-to-a-github-company-project.md).

-The OpenVDB CLA's are the standard forms used by Linux Foundation projects and [recommended by the ASWF TAC](https://github.com/AcademySoftwareFoundation/tac/blob/master/process/contributing.md#contributor-license-agreement-cla).
+The OpenVDB CLAs are the standard forms used by Linux Foundation projects and [recommended by the ASWF TAC](https://github.com/AcademySoftwareFoundation/tac/blob/master/process/contributing.md#contributor-license-agreement-cla).
 You can review the text of the CLAs in the [TSC directory](tsc/).

 #### Commit Sign-Off